MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 - Highpri
 - Tier1
 search.appverid:
-description: "Learn how to restrict access to SharePoint sites to members of a group."
+description: "Learn how to restrict access to SharePoint sites to members of a Microsoft 365 or Entra security group."
 ---
-# Restrict SharePoint site access to members of a group
+# Restrict SharePoint site access with Microsoft 365 groups and Entra security groups

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]